 The term ‘Big Five’ was coined by game hunters in Africa to denote the most difficult animals to hunt on foot.
-Subsequently adopted by safari companies, it now serves as a tick-list of must-see species in countries like Kenya, Tanzania, South Africa and Namibia.
+Subsequently adopted by safari companies, it now serves as a tick-list of must-see species in Kenya, Tanzania, South Africa and Namibia.

 Not be outdone, Asian conservationists have recently started to refer to the continent’s ‘Big Six’ – its most endangered, beautiful and elusive mammals.
 Unlike in Africa, they can’t all be seen in a single reserve, nor even in one country.
 But thanks to the efforts of dedicated wildlife enthusiasts working with Asia’s governments over the past three or more decades, all six still exist, albeit in perilously small numbers in some cases.
-Without protection from park wardens and the funding derived from wildlife tourism, it’s likely at least a couple would have become extinct due to a mixture of habitat destruction and poaching.
+Without protection from park wardens and the funding derived from wildlife tourism, at least a couple would likely have become extinct due to habitat destruction and poaching.

 As a pretext to travel to some of the most pristine, exotic parts of the world, Asia’s Big Six is hard to beat.
 Moreover, growing interest in these signature species has led to the creation of some inspirational places to stay, where you can experience sublime wilderness in cutting-edge comfort, staying in luxurious hunting tents, tree houses perched high in the jungle canopy, or lodges nestled in deciduous sal forest straight off the pages of Rudyard Kipling.

 Relive the timeless elegance of the colonial era, only without the blood and guns, safe in the knowledge your presence is playing an active role in conserving these wonderful animals for future generations.